What is Keep Massachusetts Beautiful’s mission?

 How do I form a local Keep Massachusetts Beautiful chapter in my community?

-Are there any costs involved in forming a local chapter or a fully-certified KAB affiliate?
+Are there any costs involved in forming a local KMB chapter?

-To launch a fully-certified Keep America Beautiful affiliate, a one-time certification fee ranging from $1,000 to $4,000 is charged to cover the cost of hands-on training.
-KAB Affiliates pay annual dues that range between $50 and $500.
+If you choose to become a certified affiliate of Keep America Beautiful (this is optional), a one-time certification fee ranging from $1,000 to $4,000 is charged to cover the cost of hands-on training.
+KAB affiliates pay annual dues that range between $50 and $500.
 If you represent an existing organization that would like to affiliate with Keep America Beautiful, the migration fee is a flat $1,000.

 Keep Massachusetts Beautiful provides fundraising support to potential new affiliates.
-We can help you appeal to your local business community and individuals for donations to cover the cost of your certification training.
+We can help you appeal to your local business community, municipal government, and individuals for donations to cover the cost of your certification training.

 Where can I get additional information?